davidchan-emtelligent/elmoUser/README.md

 2 train_prefix_paths:

-	txt file to keep all prefixs paths.
+	a txt file to keep all prefixs(directories) paths.

 3 save_dir: